 Car and Train Accident Lawyers Serving Clients Nationwide

 In the United States, there are around 3000 car and train crashes every year.
 A railroad company will most likely blame the car’s driver; but often, it is largely their own fault.
-However, it takes a lawyer with extensive experience in railroad crossing accident cases to thoroughly investigate a train and car wreck and discover fault.
-At Pottroff & Karlin, LLC, we are known for our work in car and train accidents across the United States, and have gained national and international recognition for the many settlements and verdicts we have gained.
+However, it takes a lawyer with extensive experience in railroad crossing accident cases to thoroughly investigate a train and car wreck and discover the fault.
+At Pottroff & Karlin, LLC, we are known for our work in car and train accidents across the United States and have gained national and international recognition for the many settlements and verdicts we have gained.
 For all potential clients, we offer free initial consultations and do any later work on contingency, charging no attorneys’ fees until a settlement or verdict is reached.
 Contact our train accident lawyers.

 More on Auto Accident Law

 States have varying laws regarding automobile accidents.
-However, most states fall into two main categories, no fault and at-fault.
+However, most states fall into two main categories, no-fault and at-fault.

-No Fault states design their laws so that each person involved in an accident is responsible for his or her own loss.
+- No-Fault states design their laws so that each person involved in an accident is responsible for his or her own loss.
 Approximately 50% of states employ such laws.

 If you believe you have a case, please contact our lawyers and set up a free initial consultation.
-From law offices in Manhattan, Kansas, the law firm of Pottroff & Karlin, LLC serves clients in Topeka, Kansas City, Wichita and across the country.
+From law offices in Manhattan, Kansas, the law firm of Pottroff & Karlin, LLC serves clients in Topeka, Kansas City, Wichita, and across the country.
 In cases involving car and train accidents, our lawyers have served clients in Washington, Oregon, California, Arizona, New Mexico, Louisiana, Illinois, Missouri, Nebraska, Indiana, Pennsylvania, North Carolina, South Carolina, West Virginia, Arkansas, Minnesota, Texas, Oklahoma, Kansas, Florida, Ohio, North Dakota, and Iowa – 23 states and counting.